mefranklin6/ExtronDatabaseConnector/README.md

 - Deployment must be done by an Extron Authorized Programmer (So you can use Control Script Deployment Utility)

-## Firewall Rules (if not on the same VLAN):
+## Firewall Rules:
-- TCP 22 SSH : From your management PC (if running headless servers)
+- TCP 22 SSH : From your management PC (if running headless/remote servers)
-- TCP 8080 HTTP : To/From FastAPI server and Extron processors
+- TCP 8080 HTTP : To/From FastAPI server (if using two servers) and To/From Extron processors
 - TCP 3306 MySQL : To/From Database Server and FastAPI server (if running on different machines)
-- TCP 3306 MySQL : To/From your management PC to access the database
+- Optional: TCP 3306 MySQL : To/From your management PC for easier access to the database, MySQL workbench, etc.

 # Instructions
 ## Install MySQL on Database Server: